0branch/boron/doc/UserManual.md

 Lit-word!
 ---------

+A literal word is a variant of a *word!* that begins with a single quote (') character.

-A literal word evaluates to a word! value.
+It evaluates to a word! value rather than the value from any bound context.

+    )> 'sleep
+    == sleep

 Set-word!
 ---------

+A set-word value is a variant of a *word!* that ends with a colon (:) character.

-Used to assign a value to a word.
+It is used to assign a value to a word.

     )> a: 42
     == 42